3 types of debt you can consolidate

 Credit card debt

 Using a low-interest personal loan to pay off pricey credit card debt has the potential to save you a lot of money.
-For example, if your APR is 17.72 percent on your credit card and you consolidate $10,000 in debt with a new, 24-month personal loan with a 7.5 percent rate, you could save:
+For example, if your APR is 16% on your credit card and you consolidate $10,000 in debt with a new, 24-month personal loan with a 7.5 percent rate, you could save:

-- Over $1,100 in interest fees
+- Nearly $1,100 in interest fees

 - Nearly $50 per month

 You can also use a balance transfer credit card to pay off your outstanding credit card debt.
 If you have good credit, you may be able to qualify for a balance transfer offer with a low or 0 percent interest rate for six, 12 or even up to 24 months.

 High-interest personal loans

 If you’ve taken out personal loans in the past, you might be able to save money on interest by securing a new loan with a lower APR.
-Perhaps your credit has improved or interest rates are lower than they were when you originally took out your loan(s).
-If you can secure a new loan with a better rate, the overall interest savings might be substantial.
+It only makes sense to consolidate if you’re offered a lower interest rate, so prequalify for as many lenders as possible before officially applying.

-Your scores might benefit slightly if you reduce your number of accounts with balances.
-However, the credit inquiry and the presence of a new account on your report might offset that potential score increase.
+Because personal loans are installment accounts — not revolving — consolidating these loans into a new personal loan won’t lower your credit utilization rate.
+Your scores might benefit slightly if you reduce your number of accounts, but the credit inquiry and the presence of a new account on your report might offset that potential score increase.